TheRealRolandDeschain/SSDWebAPI/Readme.md

 How to run:
-From a terminal within the solution folder simply run 'docker-compose up' (or docker-compose up --build --force-recreate to rebuild)
+After cloning the repo, from a terminal within the solution folder simply run 'docker-compose up' (or docker-compose up --build --force-recreate to rebuild)
 All WebAPIs should build and run in their own containers.
 APIs are accessible with the following ports: